Joseph Massad: On antisemitism

-Following arguments made by Edward Said in his 1978 book Orientalism, Massad asserts that 19th Century European antisemitic characterizations of Jews have transformed in the present era to target Arabs, while maintaining the same racialist characterizations, and thus, racism towards Arabs and Muslims today is a form of "Euro-American Christian anti-Semitism and ...
+Following arguments made by Edward Said in his 1978 book Orientalism, Massad asserts that 19th century European antisemitic characterizations of Jews have transformed in the present era to target Arabs while maintaining the same racialist characterizations.
+Thus, racism towards Arabs and Muslims today is a form of "Euro-American Christian anti-Semitism and ...
 Israeli Jewish anti-Semitism."
-Massad bases this belief on an understanding of antisemitism as a specific historical phenomenon originating in Europe, rather than simply as hatred of Jews; he writes: "the claims made by many nowadays that any manifestation of hatred against Jews in any geographic location on Earth and in any historical period is 'anti-Semitism' smack of a gross misunderstanding of the European history of anti-Semitism".
+Massad bases this belief on an understanding of antisemitism as a specific historical phenomenon originating in Europe, rather than simply as hatred of Jews; he writes: "the claims made by many nowadays that any manifestation of hatred against Jews in any geographic location on Earth and in any historical period is 'anti-Semitism' smack of a gross misunderstanding of the European history of anti-Semitism."

 On Israel and Zionism

-Massad believes that Israel is a racist Jewish state.
-He believes that Zionism is not only racist but antisemitic, and antisemitic not only towards Arab Palestinians, but also towards Jews.
-Massad writes that after Europeans invented the racialist conception of the "Semite," the Zionist movement "adopted wholesale anti-Semitic ideologies", and describes Zionism as an "anti-Semitic project of destroying Jewish cultures and languages in the diaspora", which has ultimately led to "the transformation of the Jew into the anti-Semite, and the Palestinian into the Jew."
+Massad argues that Israel is a racist Jewish state.
+He argues that Zionism is not only racist but antisemitic, and antisemitic not only towards Arab Palestinians but also towards Jews.
+Massad writes that after Europeans invented the racialist conception of the "Semite," the Zionist movement "adopted wholesale anti-Semitic ideologies," and describes Zionism as an "anti-Semitic project of destroying Jewish cultures and languages in the diaspora," which has ultimately led to "the transformation of the Jew into the anti-Semite, and the Palestinian into the Jew."
 Massad further accuses Zionists of unjustly "appropriating the fruit of the land that Palestinian peasants produced," and specifies the renaming of "Palestinian rural salad (now known in New York delis as Israeli salad)" as an example of Israeli racism.

-Massad has spoken of genetic links being established between 19th-century European Jews and the ancient Israelite kingdom and the creation of a "semitic" identity for Jews at that time as actually a European, racist construction designed to portray European Jews as foreigners.
+Massad has spoken of genetic links being established between 19th-century European Jews and the ancient Israelite kingdom and the creation of a "Semitic" identity for Jews at that time as actually a European, racist construction designed to portray European Jews as foreigners.
 Massad considers claims to Israel made by the Zionist movement based on that connection to be problematic.
 In a debate with Israeli historian Benny Morris, Massad said:

 The claim made by the Zionists, and by Professor Morris, that late nineteenth-century European Jews are direct descendants of the ancient Palestinian Hebrews is what is preposterous here.
 This kind of anti-Semitic claim that European Jews were not European that was propagated by the racist and biological discourses on the nineteenth century, that they somehow descend from first-century Hebrews, despite the fact that they look like other Europeans, that they speak European languages, is what is absurd.

+In an interview with Ejaz Haider of Lahore University, Massad said that "the idea that European Jews are somehow direct descendants of the Ancient Hebrews is, of course, a bogus claim".
+He asserted that only Palestinians have heritage from the Ancient Israelites, saying "It is strange that the only people in that region, Palestinians, are unable to claim the Ancient Hebrews as their ancestors because some strange European group is claiming them as their ancestors".